 Steelpath Team Risk Management

-The MLP sector is made up of a number of businesses that range from petroleum products pipelines to natural gas compression.
 Our portfolios are constructed based on rigorous research and due diligence.
-Our investment process is designed to identify midstream MLPs with low underlying business risk, the ability to maintain consistent and growing distributions, and attractive total return potential.
+Our investment process is designed to identify energy and energy related companies with low underlying business risk, the ability to maintain consistent and growing distributions, and attractive total return potential.
 Our primary tool for detecting such investments is our scenario analysis process through which we test the partnership's ability to withstand various commodity price, volume, and interest rate environments.
 We believe that focusing on these attributes will allow us to provide favorable long-term performance.

 Enterprise Risk Management

 Risk Management is an independent control function at OppenheimerFunds responsible for multiple areas of risk including investment risk, counterparty risk, enterprise risk and performance attribution.
 The team is headed by the firm’s Chief Risk Officer, who reports directly to the CEO.
 This structure ensures that the entire Risk Management team is independent from the investment process, allowing us to avoid conflicts of interest and providing a valuable second set of eyes on both investment and enterprise-wide risks.

 - Performs comprehensive portfolio reviews with all investment teams